 But there are pockets of calm and plenty of sobering moments to be had too.
 You can trace the startling story of the Vietnam War, which often played out on the very streets of erstwhile Saigon.

 The likes of the Reunification Palace and the haunting War Remnants Museum offer that.
-You can also find replicas of Notre Dame Cathedral, and wander the tree-lined pathways of the Le Van Tam Park, for some hard-earned peace and quiet.
+You can also find replicas of Notre Dame Cathedral and wander the tree-lined pathways of the Le Van Tam Park for some hard-earned peace and quiet.

 Where exactly is Ho Chi Minh City?

 Ho Chi Minh City was once the capital of the south.
-During the Vietnam War, it was the headquarters of the Republic of Vietnam; the base camp of the American invasion forces.
+During the Vietnam War, it was the headquarters of the Republic of Vietnam, the base camp of the American invasion forces.

 The big Saigon River flows through the heart of the town, while the rice paddies, forests, and low hills that meet Cambodia take over to the west.

 What to See & Do in Ho Chi Minh City/Saigon

 If you’re keen to explore Vietnam and want to know where to visit during a stay, the travel guide to Ho Chi Minh City/Saigon below details some of the most popular tourist attractions in the city and some lesser-known gems to add authentic value to your vacation.

 Ho Chi Minh City melds the old and the new, the cultured and the hedonistic.
 From mystical temples to sobering museums that chronicle the struggles of the 20th century, there are all sorts of intriguing things to get stuck into.